HildoBijl/stepwise/packages/value-equality/README.md

 When the fourth argument is omitted, the equality operation receives `undefined`.
 The adapter remains responsible for applying its own defaults.

-`areValuesEqual` throws when either value, the options, or the adapter is invalid.
+`areValuesEqualFromAdapter` throws when either value, the options, or the adapter is invalid.
 An equality operation must return a boolean; any other result also causes a `TypeError`.
 Errors thrown by the adapter are not hidden.

 Value types without configurable options can omit both the options type and `isOptions`: